|

 During the calculation of the

-daily observations, the ephemeris of each NEO gained from CGI queries of the MPC
+daily observations, the ephemeris of each object gained from CGI/API queries of the MPC,

 this folder.

-The EPHEM-NeoName_TimeUT.txt contains the ephemeris of Neo objects from the MPC per
+The HORIZON-NeoName_TimeUT.txt contains the ephemeris of objects from the

 The EPHEM-NeocpName_TimeUT.txt

-contains the ephemeris of new objects from the NEOCP per calculation.
+contains the ephemeris of new objects from the NEOCP.

 The detailled NEOCP data are not obtained from the MPC pool, but with the help